 Haman’s ego takes a major blow.

 At the same time, Haman was the enemy of the Jews.
 A descendant of the Amalekite King, whom King Saul was sent to destroy but did not.

 After hearing the story of how the God of the Jews destroyed his people, his descendant Haman resolved to exact revenge.

 The twist of this plot is that Saul’s disobedience didn’t stop God from completing what He started years ago which is destroying the remains of the Amalekites.

 Haman is plotting to have Mordecai hanged.
 But when Haman comes to ask the king’s permission to hang Mordecai,

-Ahasuerus asks Haman what he should do to honor a man who has pleased the king.
-Thinking the king means to honor him, Haman suggests an elaborate ceremony.
+Ahasuerus asks Haman what he should do to honour a man who has pleased the king.
+Haman proposes an elaborate ceremony, believing the king intends to honor him.

 Imagine Haman’s shock when the king instructs him to carry out all those honors for Mordecai instead!
-What a blow to Haman’s ego.
+What a setback for Haman’s ego.

 Mordecai receives his just reward.